home-assistant/home-assistant.io/source/_integrations/nice_go.markdown

 ## Switch

 A switch for turning vacation mode on and off will be made available for each device.
+Vacation mode prevents operation of the door from physical control points. (e.g. wall station, wireless keypad, remote control, HomeLink, etc.)